 First, we invest our money alongside yours.
 Second, we plan to restrict the amount of money we accept so that we can stay small and nimble.
 Third, we will communicate in a clear and transparent way.

-It’s our belief that, along with tried and true value investing principles, these commitments give us the best possible chance of success.
+It’s our belief that, along with a tried and true valuation-based investing approach, these commitments give us the best possible chance of success.